Introduction to Circular Linked List

 2. Doubly Circular Linked List

-The type of circular linked list whose every node contains the pointer that points to its next as well as the next node in the list.
-And since it is a circular list last node contains the address of the first node in its next pointer and the first node contains the address of the last node in the previous pointer.
+The type of circular linked list whose every node contains the pointer that points to its next and the next node in the list.
+And since it is a circular list, the last node contains the first node’s address in its next pointer, and the first node contains the address of the last node in the previous pointer.

 struct Node* next;

 struct Node* prev;

 Here, a pointer points to the previous node in the linked list and next pointer points to the next node in the list.
 Such type of linked list in implementation of various other complex data structures.